 European regulators have introduced a framework mandating grid-forming inverter requirements and harmonized interconnection rules to support cross-border long-duration energy storage (LDES) pilot projects in the EU.
-The European Network of Transmission System Operators (ENTSO-E) published its Phase II technical report in November 2025, establishing requirements for new storage and renewable plants above 1 MW to provide voltage control, inertia response, and frequency regulation using grid-forming functionality1Europe moves to mandate grid-forming capability for new storage over 1 MW - Energy Storage.
-The European Commission is expected to include these standards in the forthcoming RfG 2.0 network code, after which member states will adopt national transition schedules1Europe moves to mandate grid-forming capability for new storage over 1 MW - Energy Storage.
+The European Network of Transmission System Operators (ENTSO-E) published its Phase II technical report in November 2025, establishing requirements for new storage and renewable plants above 1 MW to provide voltage control, inertia response, and frequency regulation using grid-forming functionality[1].
+The European Commission is expected to include these standards in the forthcoming RfG 2.0 network code, after which member states will adopt national transition schedules[1].

 Background

-Grid-forming inverters (GFMs) operate as active voltage sources with internal impedance, allowing inverter-based resources to replicate synchronous machines in frequency and voltage control during both normal and disturbed conditions2COMMISSION REGULATION (EU) 2016/631.
+Grid-forming inverters (GFMs) operate as active voltage sources with internal impedance, allowing inverter-based resources to replicate synchronous machines in frequency and voltage control during both normal and disturbed conditions[2].
 Previously, the EU lacked consistent standards for this functionality.
-In Germany, the VDE-FNN guideline "Grid-Forming Capabilities" took effect in May 2025, supporting new markets for inertia and system services3Standardization of Grid-Forming Inverters in the EU.
-Concurrently, ENTSO-E's report provides the foundation for mandatory grid-forming capability in new installations exceeding 1 MW across the EU1Europe moves to mandate grid-forming capability for new storage over 1 MW - Energy Storage.
+In Germany, the VDE-FNN guideline "Grid-Forming Capabilities" took effect in May 2025, supporting new markets for inertia and system services[3].
+Concurrently, ENTSO-E's report provides the foundation for mandatory grid-forming capability in new installations exceeding 1 MW across the EU[1].

 Details

-ENTSO-E's report formalizes requirements for storage systems and power conversion systems (PCS) to operate like synchronous machines, delivering voltage control, inertia response, and frequency regulation even during grid disturbances1Europe moves to mandate grid-forming capability for new storage over 1 MW - Energy Storage.
-The new technical rules will apply to new and substantially modified plants rated above 1 MW once NC RfG 2.0 is adopted by the European Commission1Europe moves to mandate grid-forming capability for new storage over 1 MW - Energy Storage.
-Member states will set national transition periods for technical adaptation1Europe moves to mandate grid-forming capability for new storage over 1 MW - Energy Storage.
+ENTSO-E's report formalizes requirements for storage systems and power conversion systems (PCS) to operate like synchronous machines, delivering voltage control, inertia response, and frequency regulation even during grid disturbances[1].
+The new technical rules will apply to new and substantially modified plants rated above 1 MW once NC RfG 2.0 is adopted by the European Commission[1].
+Member states will set national transition periods for technical adaptation[1].

 Outlook